smaspe/smaspe.github.io/_drafts/write-a-library.md

+---
+layout: post
+title:  "Publish an open-source library"
+date:   2016-02-25
+tags:
+- open-source
+description: Because everyone should be writing open-source libraries if they have the opportunity
+---

+// TODO rename the file

-# So you want to write a library?
+So you want to publish a library?

-There are a few questions you should be asking yourself
+There are a few questions you should be asking yourself.

 ## What
 What library.
 What does it do, why is it different/more relevant than existing libraries, how is it useful to other people.
-Jesse Wilson said during one of his presentations that you should not write yet another json parsing library.
-But then he presented moshi.
+Jesse Wilson said during one of his presentations that you should not write yet another JSON parsing library.
+But then he presented [moshi](https://github.com/square/moshi).

+A new library can be a different approach to a known problem that suits you better.
+Or a totally new thing.

 ## Who
-Everyone.
+Everyone, really.
 Companies, individuals, hobbyist, students...

 ## Why
 Why are you writing a library?
 Here a few good reasons, that apply differently depending on who you are:

-- Better separation of concern in your code
+- Better modularity and separation of concern in your code
 - Possibility of peer review
 - Open source is cool.
 It can be a part of your port-folio, or carry a positive image for a company.
 - Give back something to the community.
-You probably have dozens of open-source libraries in your projects.
+You probably have dozens of open-source libraries in your own projects.
-- Make that part of your code a product so it gets the QA attention it deserves
+- Make that part of your code a proper product so it gets the documentation and QA attention it deserves
-- Make it easier to reuse in other projects
+- Make it easier to reuse it in other projects

 ## When
 How do you know when it is time to write a library?

 - When there is a component that naturally emerges from your code, and it starts to look like it has a personality
-- When you architecture your project, and realize that one of the module is really independent of the rest
+- When you architecture your project, and realize that one of the module is really independent from the rest

 ## How
 There are a few things to do in order to ensure your library is in good shape to put out there.

-- Open sourcing it
+### Open sourcing
+That's the obvious step.
+If you are not publishing the library itself, I don't know what you are doing here, and if you are not open-sourcing it, you loose most of the benefits of the publication.

+The current place to be is github, but it could also be sourceforge, bitbucket, or any mean you want.

-- Testing it
+### Testing
+A code that has tests is immediately perceived as more reliable.

-- Making sure you test it (coverage)
+### Making sure you test it (coverage)
+A single test that passes is not a very good guarantee.
+Try to aim for 100% coverage.

-- Publish it
+### Publish it

-// TODO detail those steps illustrating with how it works for jCenter/java/android
+To help people use it (even yourself), as most modern build systems have dependency management integrated with publication systems. (`npm` for JavaScript, `pip` for Python, `maven` for Java...)

+## Example

+I recently published a Java/Android library of higer-order functions for functional programming.
+It is a Java library, and uses Gradle as build system, so most of the information here are related to that.
+For shortness, it is described in a separate article, [to be published]({% post_url publish-android-library %})